juanjosefernandez/juanjosefernandez.github.io/_posts/2020-07-08-Dog-For-Hire-Process.markdown

 Some high level take-aways: *Gradients dither really nicely, for example.
 Garish colors in an original image, assuming they have solid contrast, yield coherent new images.
 Organic mark making techniques yield surprising textures.
 Pixel art's sharp edges yield a satisfying textural contrast to the complext dithering that happens, etc.*

 In short, this process creates richly textured digital images that I think of as screen printed collages.
+It's a good space to step into when I want to communicate something but don't know exactly what.

+*Trial and error, constraint and composition, chaos and accident.*